 “Priest” can be a selected period relating to Catholic spiritual figures; however, it also has a general meaning.
 The identical is proper of “shaman” — and that general that means is pretty extraordinary from “priest.”
 A shaman and a clergyman do not fill equal roles.

-Black Elk, the Lakota shaman, presents an exemplary: he was identified as being at the shaman’s direction via his tribe no longer because he went to seminary or undertook Druid-like education, however because of his near-loss of life imaginative and prescient at the age of 9.
+Black Elk, the Lakota shaman, presents an exemplary: he was identified as being at the shaman’s direction via his tribe no longer because he went to seminary or undertook Druid-like education, but because of his near-loss of life imaginative and prescient at the age of 9.